compose-spec/compose-spec/05-services.md

 ### stop_signal

-`stop_signal` defines the signal that the Compose implementation MUST use to stop the service containers.
+`stop_signal` defines the signal that Compose MUST use to stop the service containers.
-If unset containers are stopped by the Compose Implementation by sending `SIGTERM`.
+If unset containers are stopped by Compose by sending `SIGTERM`.

 ```yml
 stop_signal: SIGUSR1